Born: September 16, 1935 - Quincy, Massachusetts

 "My art springs from my desire to have things in the world which would otherwise never be there."

 Andre's approach to art-making was strongly influenced by the example of Frank Stella.
 At the end of the 1950s Stella was gaining increasing recognition for his Black Paintings, a series of works which consisted solely of uniform parallel bands of black enamel paint.
 Both Frampton and Andre were fascinated by the disciplined, workmanlike manner in which their friend painted: in their mind this was a technique which left little scope for artistry.
-Andre described Stella's technique asas a means of emphasizing that he built up his work from a combination of "identical, discrete units," and Andre's Pyramid sculptures from 1959 might be considered an important early attempt to produce work in a similar fashion.
+Andre described Stella's technique as "constructivist" as a means of emphasizing that he built up his work from a combination of "identical, discrete units," and Andre's Pyramid sculptures from 1959 might be considered an important early attempt to produce work in a similar fashion.

 It was, however, not through sculpture but with words and text that Andre continued to explore the ramifications of a "constructivist" technique.
 In fact between 1960 and 1964 Andre made few sculptures.
 During these years he worked as a freight brakeman on the Pennsylvania Railroad and had little space or money for producing three-dimensional art.
 Instead he started to "construct" poems from words or phrases which he judiciously selected from particular texts.
 He would then write down these fragments, arranging them on the page according to a pre-ordained protocol, such as by word-length, or alphabetically, or following a simple mathematical system.
 Many of these poems were produced using a typewriter, and since the late 1960s Andre has frequently exhibited the manuscripts of these text-based works alongside his mature sculptures.